buntec/vscode-scalavista/README.md

 * linting (compiler errors/warnings show up as you type).

-The extension is a front-end to the [scalavista-server](https://github.com/buntec/scalavista-server) language server, which in turn is a wrapper around Scala's presentation compiler.
+The extension is a front-end to the [scalavista-server](https://github.com/buntec/scalavista-server) language server.

 ## Prerequisites

 * Java (version 8 or greater): make sure you have `java` on your `PATH` or `JAVA_HOME` in your environment.
-Java is needed to launch the language server.
+Java is needed to run the language server.
-* The [official Scala syntax extension](https://marketplace.visualstudio.com/items?itemName=scala-lang.scala) is highly recommended.
-This extension does not provide syntax highlighting!
-* [sbt](https://www.scala-sbt.org) and the [sbt-scalavista](https://github.com/buntec/sbt-scalavista) plugin are recommended but not required.

 ## Install